-This research examined the perspectives of social workers engaged in the Regional Rehabilitation Center for Youth at Polanco, Zamboanga Del Norte.
+This research examined the perspectives of social workers employed in a rehabilitation center in Zamboanga Del Norte, Philippines.
 Through the review of the academic literature, it was found that there is a dearth of study since there are so few social workers who operate in correctional settings.
 As a result, little is known about social workers' professional experiences.
-Additionally, the existing studies have not distinguished between the various experiences and where they are based on center-based and communitybased approaches in addressing juvenile cases.
-This research will address the gap present by exploring the challenges experienced by social workers in handling children in conflict with the law (CICL) and examining the coping strategies they employ.
-The experience of social workers in handling a thesis of a child in conflict with the law, how to manage the rehabilitation process, and how to handle the problems in rehabilitating a CICL has not been thoroughly researched up until this point.
+Additionally, the existing studies have not distinguished between the various experiences and where they are based on center-based and community-based approaches in addressing juvenile cases.
+This research addressed the gap present by exploring the challenges experienced by social workers in handling CICL and examining the coping strategies they employ.
 In the Philippine setting, rehabilitation centers for youthful offenders are supervised by social workers.
-As a result, the social workers working in youth rehabilitation face difficult and overwhelming tasks.
-There is not much research on social workers' experiences in CICL rehabilitation centers in the Philippines.
-The current study aimed to investigate social workers' experiences dealing with cases involving children in conflict with the law in Polanco, Zamboanga del Norte.
-This study utilized a descriptive-qualitative approach to delve into social workers' positive and negative experiences in CICL cases and rehabilitation.
-Specifically, it aimed to investigate the challenges faced by social workers during the initial contact with CICL and throughout the rehabilitation process at a rehabilitation center in Zamboanga Del Norte.